 - Recent bank statements.
 This includes statements showing your savings and business transactions.
 It may also include statements showing any other outstanding loans or credit cards you have with other lenders.

 - Company-specific information.
 If you own your own business, be prepared to provide information such as your company’s EIN, address, etc.

 - Personal identification.
 Depending on the lender, this may be your driver’s license, passport or state ID.
 You’ll either need to copy your ID and fax it over to the lender or scan it and attach the digital file to your application.

 Are loans for self-employed people more expensive that other personal loans?

 Not necessarily.
 The rates and terms your ultimately offered will depend on the lender you apply with, their underwriting criteria and your qualifications including credit score, income and debt-to-income ratio (DTI).

 Lenders may view your application as more risky if your income fluctuates a lot and in turn offer you a loan at a higher interest rate to mitigate that risk.
 Keep in mind that if you don’t qualify on your own, you could apply for a cosigner loan with someone who’s willing to be responsible for the loan should you be unable to make payments.
 Use our calculator to estimate how much you can afford to borrow based on your annual income.

 The following factors can be weighed when comparing the loans offered by different lenders to find the best deal for you:

 - Interest rate.
-Make sure you know the difference between a fixed and variable interest rate.
+Make sure you know the difference between interest rates — both fixed and variable.
 If you’re going with a variable interest rate, check that you will be able to make monthly repayments if the rate happens to go up at any time.

 - Turnaround time.
 Depending on why you’re applying for the loan, you may need your money disbursed within a certain timeframe.
 Make sure that any lender you choose is able to provide your money within the time period you need.